 After comparing several pieces over time, we found that the best furniture paint is Sherwin Williams Pro Classic.

-We have painted so many pieces of wood furniture with it and not only does it provide a flawless finish, but it doesn’t chip.
+We have painted so many pieces of wood furniture with this paint, and not only does it provide a flawless finish, but it doesn’t chip.
 It has a hard, beautiful sheen.

-It came to no surprise that our painters highly recommend it, too!
+- It came as no surprise that our painters highly recommend it, too!
 This furniture paint yields a smooth finish and incredible texture.

-It’s available in all the general finishes.
-You can paint in gloss, high gloss, semi-gloss, or satin.
+It’s available in all the general paint sheens.
+You can paint in gloss, high gloss, semi-gloss, or eggshell.
 I tend to prefer semi-gloss or satin, but high gloss is beautiful for a more modern finish.

 Furniture paint is a harder finish, and therefore more resistant to scratching.
 It also won’t peel off (yikes, could you imagine?)
 Sure, it’s possible with primer, but it’s best left for rarely-used pieces.